provos/planai/docs/source/usage.rst

             self.publish_work(AnalysisResult(result=result), input_task=task)

 Input provenance allows you to:
-- Trace the full history of a TaskWorkItem
+- Trace the full history of a Task
 - Find specific input tasks in the provenance chain
 - Access the immediately previous input task
 - Get the provenance chain for a specific task type